 These African playoffs are set to take place in November this year, with teams set to meet in single-legged semifinals and then a final.

-With an international break and a half still to go, Gabon, Cameroon, Senegal and Comoros are the four teams currently destined to progress to the Second Round as the four best-ranked runners-up.
+With one more international break still to go, Gabon, Madagascar, the Democratic Republic of Congo and Burkina Faso are the teams currently destined to progress to the Second Round as the four best-ranked runners-up.

 Frank Leboeuf reacts to an impressive Spain performance as they demolish Türkiye 6-0 in World Cup qualifying.